hats-finance/hats-contracts/docs/claims.md

 1. **SUBMISSION**
   `submitClaim(beneficiary, bountyPercentage)` will create a new `claimId`.
    - `submitClaim` can only be called by the committee
-   - `submitClaim` can only be called during the safety period
+   - `submitClaim` can only be called during a safety period
    - `submitClaim` can only be called if no other active claim exists
-   - only the committe can call `submitClaim`
+   - only the committee can call `submitClaim`
    - emergencyPause must not be in effect
 1. **CHALLENGE** `challengeClaim(_claimId)`
    - can only be called during the challengePeriod